Sarenne/starter-academic/content/authors/admin/_index.md

 I'm interested in **communication** and how we use it efficiently.
 My current research investigates how information encoded in the lexical and non-lexical channels of *spoken communication* affects perception, and how we can leverage these findings to build more efficient, perceptually-motivated representations of speech and other multi-channel signals.

 <i>Translation: Spoken conversation is one of the most fundamental means we have for information transmission.
-How can we leverage the information encoded in both [what words we say]<sub>Lexical</sub> and [how we say them]<sub>Non-lexical</sub> to better understand human communication and augment human-machine interaction?</i>
+How can we make use of information encoded in both [what words we say]<sub>Lexical</sub> and [how we say them]<sub>Non-lexical</sub> to better understand human communication and augment human-machine interaction?</i>

 -----

 In my spare time, I play, sing, and listen to music.
-I enjoy climbing moutains or rocks (whichever are closer!) and teaching yoga.
+I enjoy climbing moutains and rocks (whichever are closer!) and teaching yoga.

-{{< icon name="download" pack="fas" >}}  Before starting my PhD, I worked on several ML & NLP research teams in the UK, Denmark, and Germany.
-Check out my {{< staticref "media/cv_phd.pdf" "newtab" >}}resumé{{< /staticref >}} for more details.
+{{< icon name="download" pack="fas" >}}  Before starting my PhD, I worked on several ML & NLP research teams across the UK, Denmark, and Germany.
+Check out my {{< staticref "media/cv_phd_googledoc.pdf" "newtab" >}}resumé{{< /staticref >}} for more details.